Esitty/fuel_sales_logistics_dashboard/README.md

 ### Sales Dashboard

 - **LPG has the highest profit margin at 22.2%**, despite being the lowest revenue fuel type.
-Petrol drives 51% of revenue but earns only 16.0% margin — meaning volume and profitability tell different stories that both matter for business decisions.
+Petrol drives 51% of revenue but earns only 16.0% margin, meaning volume and profitability tell different stories that both matter for business decisions.

 - **Eastern region leads in revenue at GHS 315K.** Station 1 is the top performer, the performance gap between top and bottom stations suggests an opportunity to investigate what drives Station 1's results and replicate them elsewhere.